goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.11-rest-api/README.md

 ### Practice, Practice…

-Using `awx-cli` to learn about the API call and executing it via curl e.g. in scripts is really useful so let’s practice a bit.
+Using `awx` to learn about the API call and executing it via curl e.g. in scripts is really useful so let’s practice a bit.
 What about creating a new user, say Albert Miller?

 > **Tip**
 >
-> Consider that the parameters shown by awx-cli are in Python format
+> Consider that the parameters shown by awx are in Python format
 > (single quotes and the unicode `u`) but we need to send data in JSON
 > format (double quotes).

-First create the user with awx-cli, then delete it again.
+First create the user with awx, then delete it again.
 Use `--verbose` to get the API invocation.

-    [root@control ~]# awx-cli user create --username amiller --email amiller@example.com --password redhat --verbose
+    [root@ansible ~]# awx user create --username amiller --email amiller@example.com --password redhat --verbose

     *** DETAILS: Checking for an existing record. ********************************* GET https://tower2.example.com/api/v2/users/